Ryzon3/mirage-script/README.md

 # MirageScript Interpreter

-MirageScript is a story-driven language where functions are prompts and `gpt-5-mini` performs the actual interpretation.
-The CLI now hands the full program file to the model and waits for tool calls that request inputs, read or write files, emit terminal output, or halt with an error.
+MirageScript is a prompt-oriented language where functions are instructions and `gpt-5-mini` performs the actual interpretation.
+The CLI hands the full program file to the model and waits for tool calls that request inputs, read or write files, emit terminal output, or halt with an error.
 Python only brokers those tools — it no longer walks the script or mutates runtime state on its own.

 ## Highlights
-- Lightweight MirageScript syntax (`remember`, `ask`, `show`, `note`) that reads like bedtime instructions.
+- Lightweight MirageScript syntax (`remember`, `ask`, `show`, `note`) that emphasizes consistent imperative phrasing.
-- Function definitions contain prompts wrapped in `<<< >>>` so writers never touch real code.
+- Function definitions contain prompts wrapped in `<<< >>>` so authors can focus on clear instructions instead of Python code.
+- Keyword-driven declarations (`argument name as Type with`, `note with`, `ask helper for:`) keep scripts uniform and easy to read.
 - The model consumes the entire program text and drives execution through structured tool calls.
 - Python stays in charge of side effects only: reading inputs, saving files, printing output, or surfacing errors on demand.
 - Tool-calling contract exposes `emit_output`, `get_input`, `list_inputs`, `read_source`, `read_file`, `save_file`, and `raise_error` — everything else is up to the model.